ozcod/ozcod/README.md

 ### Hi there, I'm Ozair <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25"> ![](https://visitor-badge.glitch.me/badge?page_id=ozcod.ozcod)

-### I'm a Graduate Software Engineer & Motion Designer!!
+🧑‍💼 About Me:

-A passionate full stack developer & Motion designer based in Germany. my passion for development lies with ideas and bringing them to life with UI. i take excellent care in the experience, architecture, and code quality of the things I build.
+A passionate MERN dev & Motion designer based in Germany. my passion for development lies with ideas and bringing them to life with UI.

+- 💻 I’m currently working at My website  [OA]: https://www.ozairahmad.com 👀
-- 🌱 I’m currently developming a Corporate Capacity Planing tool using PHP CodeIgnator and JavaScipt Treegrid framework.
+- 🌱 I’m learning DevOps and Corporate Capacity Planing tool using PHP CodeIgnator and JavaScipt Treegrid framework.
 - 🎨 Working as freelance motion designer, bringing the art ideas into the cart.
 - 🎮 A passionate gamer and streamer , probably grinding on Dark Souls or Call of duty during free time.
 - 💼 any freelance work? do reach, [email](mailto:ozair.isb@gmail.com)